millerk22/emc2-labs/EMC2-Labs-Winter/lab08.rst

 Visualizing a 3-dimensional surface or a function :math:`g : \mathbb R^2 \to \mathbb R` (two inputs, one output) requires a different kind of plot than the line plots we have seen thus far.
 The good news, however, is that the process to create such a plot is similar to creating a line plot but requires slightly more setup: first construct an appropriate domain, then calculate the image of the function on that domain.

-NumPy’s ``np.meshgrid()`` function is the standard tool for creating a 2-dimensional domain in the Cartesian plane.
+NumPy's ``np.meshgrid()`` function is the standard tool for creating a 2-dimensional domain in the Cartesian plane.
 Given two 1-dimensional coordinate arrays, ``np.meshgrid()`` creates two corresponding coordinate matrices.

 .. image:: _static/figures/np-meshgrid.png
 	:width: 55 %